 Since new health-oriented grocery shops are popping up all the time, I thought I’d better update my shopping guide for all the health-conscious people.
 I’ve rounded up my favourite food stores and farms to help you stock up your kitchen with nothing less but the best!

 Kate&Kimi is my go-to for BRAGG Raw apple cider vinegar and unpasteurized sauerkraut so if you have no time to make your own, you can buy it from them.
-They also sell nut butters, my personal favourite is Realicious brand.
-What I love about this brand is that all their nuts are soaked in water for 12 hours and then dehydrated before being made into a delicious butter.
+They also sell activated nut butters.
+What I love about them is that all their nuts are soaked in water for 12 hours and then dehydrated before being made into a delicious butter.
 This process makes their nut butters easier to digest and activates all the nutrients inside the nuts.
 Use a coupon code "THRIVE" to get 50 RMB off your order with Kate&Kimi.
+Be warned though they delivery is mostly unreliable!

 GroupMall (WeChat ID: groupmall-china) is great for coconut oil, coconut water, olive oil, flaxseeds, chia seeds, and raw nuts.
 They also have Hot Deal section where you can get top quality produce at reasonable price.